-- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended 31st March, 2019 and the Reports of the Board of Directors and Auditors thereon. - 2.
-To declare Dividend on Equity Shares for the financial year ended 31st March, 2019. - 3.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended 31st March, 2020 and the Reports of the Board of Directors and Auditors thereon. - 2.
 To appoint a Director in place of Mr. Rajya Vardhan Kanoria (DIN: 00003792), who retires by rotation and being eligible, offers himself for re-appointment.